 “I weighed myself for the first time since doing the 30-Day Nutrition Challenge and was down 8.5 lbs, all because I was more aware of the type of food I was eating.”

 A little awareness can go a long way.
 A lot further than a set of arbitrary rules which, once you break them, ultimately lead to giving up.
-If mindful eating sounds like a drag or a bore, check out this article on How We Get Mindful Eating Wrong.
-Also, check out these Four Ways to Eat More Mindfully.
+If mindful eating sounds like a drag or a bore, check out this podcast episode on How We Get Mindful Eating Wrong.

 2. You can stay on track without logging everything you eat.